mfridman/buildversion/README.md

 # buildversion

-A simple package to generate an opinionated release version string for Go applications.

-It is compatible with Go modules.
+A simple package to generate a release version for Go applications.
+Compatible with Go modules.

-Ideal in CLI tools when you want to display the version string using commands such as `mytool version` or `mytool --version`.
+Ideal in CLI tools when you want to display the version using commands such as `mytool --version`.

 ## Usage

 Here's a simple example of how you can use this package in your application.
-Now when `go build` or `go install` is run, the version string will be stamped into the binary.
+Now when `go build` or `go install` is run, the version will be stamped into the binary in a consistent way.

 ```go
 package main